 We completed a randomized, placebo-controlled, double-blind, dose-confirmation Phase 2 clinical trial of INOpulse for PH-COPD in July 2014.
-We have received results from this trial, and we are planning further Phase 2 testing to demonstrate the potential benefit on exercise capacity.
+We have received results from this trial, and have initiated further Phase 2 testing to demonstrate the potential benefit on exercise capacity.
 In September 2015, an oral presentation of late-breaking data from a clinical trial sponsored by us was presented at the European Respiratory Society International Congress 2015 in Amsterdam.
 The data showed that INOpulse improved vasodilation in patients with PH-COPD.
-We plan to build upon this and other work we have done over recent quarters.
-We are planning further Phase 2 development and plan to perform testing to demonstrate the potential benefit on exercise capacity in 2016.
+In July 2016, the results were published in the International Journal of COPD in an article titled "Pulmonary vascular effects of pulsed inhaled nitric oxide in COPD patients with pulmonary hypertension".
+Building upon this and other work we have done over recent quarters, we have initiated additional Phase 2 testing for the use of the INOpulse device for PH-COPD patients to evaluate the potential benefit of chronic use on exercise capacity, with the first patient enrolled in October 2016.